 Noel’s father, Canon William Edward Fletcher, died 1915, Ipswich.

 Noel was educated at Ipswich School – entered 1906.
 From 5th August 1908 to June 1913 Noel attended King’s College Choir School.
 He then attended Rossall School, Fleetwood, Lancashire from 1913 -1915.
 He belonged to Mirtre and Stag’s Head Houses under the House Master Mr. Chamberlain.
 Noel played for the House Hockey Team and was awarded House Colours in 1915.
 The House Master wrote that he ‘put up an excellent maiden fight’ in his first match.
 He then passed into R.M.C.
 Sandhurst before joining 2nd lt.
 Durham Light Infantry.
 Chamberlain House.
 Whilst at Rossall School he was a private in the O.T.C.

 A telegram dated 9th March 1917 addressed to 255, Norwich Road, Ipswich, reported that Noel had died of wounds.

 A letter dated 2th April 1917 reported that had been buried at Ginchy Advanced Dressing Station.

 FLETCHER ROAD, IPSWICH commemorates Mrs E M Fletcher, member of the Borough Council 1922- 1933 for St Margaret’s Ward.
-Her husband was Rector of St Matthew’s 1900-1915.
-A stain glass memorial to her husband is directly next to the war memorial in St. Matthew’s church where Noel is remembered.
+Her husband was Rector of St Matthew’s Church 1900-1915.
+A stain glass memorial to her husband is directly next to the war memorial at St. Matthew’s church where Noel is remembered.